Rybus07/in-a-pickle/README.md

 3. Fit `rally_len` distributions to weibull distributions and log-normal
     * Lower skill levels are better fit with a weibull distribution
     * high skill levels had a longer tail and are better fit with a log-normal distribution
-    * Fitted distributions are nice to have, but moving on with sequence prediction using RNNs

 ### Data Preprocessing